apoorv-narayanam/myRepo/README.md

-# Testing the power of GIT using this dummy repository.
+# Testing the power of GIT